 Informal communication is no longer a forgotten art.
 It is in fact an excellent business technique used in many workplaces.
-The following article will look at how your HR can benefit from informal communication, the types of informal communication, how informal communication methods benefit your business, and how it can be used to the best effect.
+The following article will look at how your HR can benefit from informal communication, the types of informal communication, how informal communication methods benefit your business, and how they can be used to the best effect.

 One key characteristic of informal communication is the uncertainty surrounding the channel of communication, and the wooliness governing when the communication began and ended.
 Colloquially, this is referred to as ‘hearing something on the grapevine’ and is an expression we all use.

 Any workplace will have its social circles, and co-workers are known to discuss things online, over the phone, and at the water cooler.
 These relationships form outside of the workplace and help to blur the line between business relationships and personal relationships.

 The office ‘grapevine’ as it’s known, is a form of communication that we are all familiar with, so it works well with all types of people.
 The phrase comes from the American Civil War days, where telegraph wires were strung through trees in a way that made them look like a grapevine.
 Sharing information through grapevine communication is social, personal, and unofficial.
 However, don’t discredit it as a means of business communication.

 Telegraph grapevine messages were often confusing, disorganised, and incorrect, but a lot of this was down to technology and sound quality.
 You won’t have this problem with your office grapevine!

 One form of communication that will always be a part of your business is informal communication between your workers and senior staff.
 The only approach to take here is to find ways of managing it, at minimum, or better yet, find ways to use your office grapevine for business communication.